 Anatomy of a MapReduce Job

 When tackling large scale data problems with modern computing frameworks such as MapReduce (Hadoop), one generally uses a divide-and-conquer strategy to divide these large problems into chunks of key-value records that can be processed by individual compute nodes (via mapper/reducer procedures).
-Upon importing the data into the , it is chunked in the following way: typically, there is a chunk for each input file.
+Upon importing the data into the Hadoop Distributed File System (HDFS), it is chunked in the following way: typically, there is a chunk for each input file.
 If the input file is too big (bigger than the HDFS block size) then we have two or more map chunks/splits associated to the same input file.
-Please refer to the method getSplits() of the FileInputFormat class in Hadoop for more details.
+(Please refer to the method getSplits() of the FileInputFormat class in Hadoop for more details.)

 Once the data has been uploaded to HDFS, MapReduce jobs can be run on the data.
 First we’ll focus on a basic MapReduce/Hadoop job.
-The programmer provides map and reduce functions and subsequently, the Application Master will launch one MapTask for each map split/chunk.
+The programmer provides map and reduce functions and, subsequently, the Application Master will launch one MapTask for each map split/chunk.

 map(key1, value1) → list(key2, value2)